என்னைப் பற்றி

 7) Yoga – Research and Applications, Vivekananda Kendra Yoga Research Foundation, Bangalore, 2000.

-Cool Essence of Yoga, The Divine life society, P.O.
+Essence of Yoga, The Divine life society, P.O.
 Sivanandanagar, Uttar Pradesh, Himalayas, India, 1971.

 9) Practice of Karma Yoga, Swami Sivananda, A Divine life society PO.
 Sivanandanagar, Uttar Pradesh, Himalayas, India, 1995.